zzq0706/unity-ros2-simulator/README.md

 Click Install buton on the right bottom corner for each depend packages, respectively.

 ## Other Requirements
-The GPS sensor depends on nmea_msgs, if not installed beforehand, please install this:
+(optional)The GPS sensor depends on nmea_msgs, if you want to use GPS sensor and it is not installed beforehand, please install this:

 `$ sudo apt-get install ros-<ros-distro>-nmea-msgs`

 ## Quick Start

 ### 1. Open project
 Finally, please open `OpenConstructionSimulator` package from UnityHub.
-(It takes more than 5 minuites at the first time, in the case)
+(It takes more than 5 minuites at the first time, in the case).

 ### 2. Select the Scene file
-There are pre-built Scene file in `Asset/OpenConstructionSim/Scenes/NewEnv.unity`.
+There are pre-built Scene file in `Asset/OpenConstructionSim/Scenes/AdaptedDumperEnv.unity`.
+Check the sensor scripts and the controller scripts under 'dumper' object if you have more interests to adapt the scripts to new models.

 ### 3. Connect with ROS